vyca2017/content/content/blog/2017-03-24-apollo-vs-relay/relay-vs-apollo.md

 }
 ```

 It's really important however that this approach still requires the `viewer` prop to be passed in to the `Pokedex` component through the component hierarchy - the mere fact that we have declared the `viewer` as a data requirement in a fragment does not yet guarantee its availability!
 It only serves to express what parts of the `viewer` are needed in that particular component.
-When working with React and Relay, there are two separate _trees_ being managed by these frameworks: The component tree that is managed by React
+When working with React and Relay, there are two separate _trees_ being managed by these frameworks: The _component tree_ that is managed by React and that will eventually represent the UI of the application as well as the _fragment tree_ managed by Relay where the individual GraphQL fragments will be composed to queries that are sent over to the server.

 Relay is heavily based on conventions.
 A major advantage of this approach is that following these conventions will enforce a very clean architecture and reduce subtle bugs that appear when changing certain parts of a system that had interdependencies with other parts.